zipa/gui.cs/docfx/docs/drawing.md

 ### Declaring that drawing is needed

-If a View need to redraw because something changed within it's Content Area it can call @Terminal.Gui.View.SetNeedsDisplay.
+If a View need to redraw because something changed within it's Content Area it can call @Terminal.Gui.View.SetNeedsDraw.
 If a View needs to be redrawn because something has changed the size of the Viewport, it can call @Terminal.Gui.View.SetNeedsLayout.

 ## Coordinate System for Drawing